 If I don't take care of my vinyl records, what happens to them?

 If you just decided to throw all your vinyl records into a big box and set it off to the side in your garage, shed or attic...
 Odds are that most of your collection, if not all, will be damaged.
 When records are so badly damaged they cannot be played.
 If a record cannot be played, it has no value.

-How should I store my vinyl records?
+How should you store vinyl records?